 Before the Department contracted with ID.me in December for online identity verification, more than half of initial claims filed were fraudulent.
 While identity verification is an additional step when filing an initial claim, once this is fully integrated into the process, it should eliminate this type of fraudulent claim.
 We have a responsibility to taxpayers to ensure that benefits are only going to people that are entitled to them.

-Claimants who are sent an email and letter from Labor requiring identity verification must go through the online ID.me application, which can be accessed with a laptop, desktop computer or cell phone.
+Claimants are required to verify their identity as a condition of receiving benefits.
+The requiring identity verification process is fully integrated into the Unemployment Insurance application process, which can be accessed with a laptop, desktop computer or cell phone.

 The claimant uploads specific documents to prove their identity or answer questions related to their credit.
 This process – which is available 24 hours a day, 7 days per week – serves both English- and Spanish-speaking customers.